QMU PhD and MPhil Regulations

 8.5.4 The Supervisory Team Chair must avoid all known conflicts of interest in nominating Examiners, including cases where an External Examiner has acted frequently for the School in the past (the Doctoral Research Coordinator for the relevant School can provide guidance on this point).
 No member of the candidate’s current or previous Supervisory Team (including any formal Advisors), research collaborators or anyone with a close personal, professional or commercial association with the candidate or candidate's research, may act as an External or Internal Examiner.
 Former QMU staff or candidates within the lifetime of a candidate’s research are not eligible.
 The Graduate School Academic Board, before approving their appointment, requires nominated Examiners to declare any other potential conflict(s) of interest.
 Proposed examiners must declare any past or planned future connections with the candidate and/or research work to be examined.
 Appendix 3 provides an indicative list of conflict of interest examples for information and guidance.

-8.5.5 The candidate must have no contact with the External Examiner(s) between the nomination of Examiners and the oral examination.
+8.5.5 The Supervisors and candidate must have no contact with the External Examiner(s) between the nomination of Examiners and the oral examination.
 This rule is waived however, in the case of PhD by Creative Practice, should it be necessary for the Examiner(s) to view a live event as part of the assessment process.
 In this case, the Examiner(s) must attend the live event and independently write a detailed report afterwards.
 There must be no discussion with the candidate around their research or the examination and the relationship must remain formal.

 8.5.6 There must be a minimum of two Examiners, including one External and one Internal, with normally no more than three Examiners.
 An independent, non-examining Chair will also be nominated by the Graduate School (see regulation 8.5.9).